mosajjal/dnsmonster/README.md

   -skipDomainsFile="": Skip outputing domains matching items in the CSV file path.
 Can accept a URL (http:// or https://) or path
   -skipDomainsFileType="csv": skipDomainsFile type.
 Options: csv and hashtable.
 Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
-  -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType=0: What should be written to stdout. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
+  -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -skipTlsVerification=false: Skip TLS verification when making HTTPS connections -splunkBatchDelay=1s: Interval between sending results to HEC if Batch size is not filled -splunkBatchSize=1000: Send data to HEC in batch sizes -splunkOutputEndpoint="": HEC endpoint address, example: http://127.0.0.1:8088.
+Used if splunkOutputType is not none -splunkOutputIndex="temp": Splunk Output Index -splunkOutputSource="dnsmonster": Splunk Output Source -splunkOutputSourceType="json": Splunk Output Sourcetype -splunkOutputToken="00000000-0000-0000-0000-000000000000": Splunk HEC Token -splunkOutputType=0: What should be written to HEC. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
+  -stdoutOutputType=0: What should be written to stdout. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
   -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly